York, South Carolina

-York /ˈjɔrk/ is a city in and county seat of York County, South Carolina, United States.
+York /ˈjɔrk/ is a city in and the county seat of York County, South Carolina, United States.
 The population was approximately 6,985 at the 2000 census and up to 7,736 at the 2010 census.
 York is located approximately 27 mi southwest of Charlotte, North Carolina and 13 mi west of Rock Hill, South Carolina.

 History

 The first European settlers came to York in the early 1750s, having migrated south from Pennsylvania and Virginia.
 Of the three major groups settling Pennsylvania, the English came first, then the Germans, and then the Scots.
 The county names of Lancashire, Cheshire and Yorkshire had been brought from England to Pennsylvania, and then on to South Carolina by the early settlers.

 Prior to this, the first known inhabitants of York County were the Catawba Indians.

 The town of York was originally known as Fergus's Crossroads for a tavern, owned by two brothers, William and John Fergus, that was located at the intersection of the road from Rutherfordton to Camden and the road from Charlottesburg (Charlotte) to Augusta.
 When the county of York was established in 1785 the state statute required each county to erect a courthouse and public buildings in the most convenient part of the county, with a tax levied to cover the cost of "building the court houses, prisons, pillories, whipping posts and stocks."
 Fergus's Crossroads was near the geographic center of the newly formed county and was chosen for the site of the new county seat.

 The town of Yorkville was established as the County seat in 1785.
 Situated between two Revolutionary battle sites, the Battle of Kings Mountain and the Battle of Williamson's Plantation, York was the only county in South Carolina to remain undefeated during that war.

-In 1823 there were 451 people living in Yorkville, 292 white and 159 black, with 80 houses in the town, eight stores, five taverns, one male academy and one female academy and a printing office.
+In 1823, there were 451 people living in Yorkville, 292 white and 159 black, with 80 houses in the town, eight stores, five taverns, one male academy and one female academy and a printing office.
 The town could boast 52 mechanics, eight lawyers, two physicians and one clergyman.

 Yorkville was officially incorporated on December 7, 1841.
-W.I.
-Clawson was the first mayor, and Stanhope Sadler, F.M.
-Galbraith, T.H.
-Simril and B. T. Wheeler were wardens.
+W. I. Clawson was the first mayor, and Stanhope Sadler, F. M. Galbraith, T. H. Simril and B. T. Wheeler were wardens.
 The population was about 800.
 Over the next two decades, before the outbreak of the American Civil War, Yorkville's population swelled to 2,000.
 In 1860 a gas works was installed on West Liberty Street, below the old county jail; Yorkville was the first town in the Upcountry with gas lighting.

-In 1853 Lewis Grist bought his father's newspaper and changed the name to the Yorkville Enquirer, which was published weekly until 2006, when it was merged with the Clover Herald to form the Enquirer-Herald, a weekly newspaper covering western York County.
+In 1853, Lewis Grist bought his father's newspaper and changed the name to the Yorkville Enquirer, which was published weekly until 2006, when it was merged with the Clover Herald to form the Enquirer-Herald, a weekly newspaper covering western York County.

-In 1915 the residents of the town voted to shorten its name to "York".
+In 1915, the residents of the town voted to shorten its name to "York".